Guido Falaschi

 Guido Martín Falaschi (1 October 1989 – 13 November 2011) was an Argentine racecar driver.

-He raced between 2005 and 2011.
+Falaschi raced between 2005 and 2011.
 In 2008 won the Formula Renault Argentina championship.
 In Turismo Carretera and TC 2000 series he raced and won races, while in Top Race V6 he won the 2010 Copa América championship.

-Guido Falaschi died on November 13, 2011, at the age of 22 in a crash in the Turismo de Carretera race at the Autódromo Juan Manuel Fangio in Balcarce in his native Argentina's Buenos Aires.
+Falaschi died on November 13, 2011, at the age of 22 in a crash in the Turismo de Carretera race at the Autódromo Juan Manuel Fangio in Balcarce in his native Argentina's Buenos Aires.